 We covet kitchen islands for various reasons.
 At the top of the list is that we want to furnish our kitchens with a multifunctional centerpiece.
 Besides tying a kitchen together, a kitchen island can be used for many other activities and uses.
 It serves as the meeting place or watering hole, so to speak, for families and friends before and after dinner.
 It keeps kitchen clutter at bay, as well.
 Frankly, it’s the ultimate combination of aesthetics and function.

 Do you want to discover how you can utilize your kitchen island to its full potential?
 Here are 11 ways to get more out of your kitchen island besides using it as a dinner table.
 If you don’t have one already, here are the reasons why you should invest in one.

-Please note that the standard height for kitchen islands is 36 inches, but if you want to use the island for seating, opt for one that is at least 42 inches tall.
+Please note that the standard height for kitchen islands is 36 inches, states Bob Vila.
+But if you want to use the island for seating, opt for one that is at least 42 inches tall.

 Use it for storage

 Kitchen islands don’t just differ in material, size, and shape.
 A crucial factor is what type of storage a kitchen island offers.
 Install a pull-out trash can system inside your island so you don’t have to display freestanding garbage cans in your kitchen.
 This one in particular is 14.38 inches wide, 22 inches deep, and 19.25 inches tall.
 You can also install pull-out drawers like this one from ClosetMaid for storing pots and pans.
 It measures 5.25 inches high, 11 inches wide, and 20 inches deep.
 Alternatively, you can remove cabinet doors and leave the pull-out drawers exposed for easy-to-reach dishes, utensils, condiments, and/or spices.